DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/genresofpublications.md

 #### Artist's/experimental books

-By Artist's/experimental book we mean publications which are created without a specific set of rules.
+By Artist's/experimental book we mean publications created by artists as art works in their own right (rather than being books _about_ artists or art projects).
+These books do not have a specific set of rules.
 They could be objects by themselves and take on different forms.

+Some characterics:

+- artistic inquiry into what a book is;
+- complex use of images and typography, often pushing the possibilities of the medium;
-- Heavy in use of images
+- in print: making use of the book as a material, visual and haptic object;
-- Images (often) take a central role
-- Use of images is (often) primary
-- Use of text changes, may completley be absent
+- difficult or impossible translation into other media;
+- text is often used in non-descriptive or non-narrative ways.

 #### New types of publications